Updating Neighbour Cell List via Crowdsourced User Reports: a Framework for Measuring Time Performance: Teleport Mobility

 The realisation of $\{U_t\}_{0\leq t\leq T}$ completely determines the sequence of user reports $\{\vec{j}^1, \dots, \vec{j}^T\}$ to the access point $a_0$, cf.\ Remark~\ref{rmk:concerto_no4}.
 Since $\field{K}_t$ only depends on $\field{K}_{t-1}$ and $U_t$, then the bivariate process $(U_t,\field{K}_t)$ is a \ac{MC}.

-It will prove useful to consider a simplified mobility model in which a single user can instantaneously teleport to any tile: \begin{model}{(Teleport Mobility)} A single user moves within $A(a_0)$ according to a discrete-time \ac{MC} taking on values in $\mathcal{P}(\B)$.
-The user cannot exit $A(a_0)$ and no other user can enter it.
-At each step, the user instantaneously teleports with a probability that is proportional to the measure of the destination tile.
-In formulas, the transition probabilities are
+It will prove useful to consider a simplified mobility model in which a single user continuously teleport between tiles, without leaving $A(a_0)$\footnote{This model will be extended to many users and to more general models in Section~\ref{sec:gener-mobil-model}}: \begin{model}{(Teleport Mobility)} A single user moves within $A(a_0)$ according to a discrete-time \ac{MC} taking on values in $\mathcal{P}(\B)$.
+At any time the user cannot abandon the whole region, \ie it is constrained within $A(a_0)$.
+At each step, the user instantaneously teleports with a probability that is proportional to the measure of the destination tile\footnote{Note that the actual position within a tile is undefined in this model.}.
+The destination tile can also be the same tile of previous step, meaning that the user would remain on the same tile during that discrete time step.
+Assuming that all tiles are Lebesgue-measurable plane sets, the transition probabilities are

-\end{model} \begin{rmk} Model~\ref{model:rain} greatly simplifies the characterisation of $\tau$, the first time of \ac{FK}.
-Indeed, with this mobility model $\field{K}_t$ is independent of $U_t$, and the sole process $\field{K}_t$ is hence sufficient to describe the process of gathering knowledge from the user reports.
+where $\norm*{\cdot}$ denotes the Lebesgue measure. \end{model} \begin{rmk} Model~\ref{model:rain} greatly simplifies the characterisation of $\tau$, the first time to \ac{FK}.
+Indeed, in this mobility model, $\field{K}_t$ is independent of $U_t$, and the sole process $\field{K}_t$ is hence sufficient to describe the process of gathering knowledge from the user reports.
 We will hereafter refer to $\field{K}_t$ as the \emph{knowledge chain}. \end{rmk}

 Assuming Model~\ref{model:rain}, we can easily describe the process of gathering knowledge from user reports as a discrete-time random walk on the hypercube $H=\{0,1\}^N$ (which we have introduced in Remark~\ref{rmk:concerto_no5}); having knowledge of $n$ neighbouring \aps is in fact equivalent to receiving a report from the $n$-th order tile that give information about all of them.